VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ### Distributing Seized Amount

-The seized collateral is distributed between the Liquidator and the Protocol Share Reserve:
+The seized collateral is distributed between the Liquidator and the `ProtocolShareReserve` contract:

 1. **Liquidator's Share:**
    - The Liquidator receives a designated portion of the collateral as an incentive.

-2. **Protocol Share Reserve's Share:**
+2. **`ProtocolShareReserve` contract's Share:**
-   - The remaining portion of the collateral is sent to the Protocol Share Reserve.
+   - The remaining portion of the collateral is sent to the `ProtocolShareReserve` contract.

 3. **Conversion (if applicable):**
    - **BNB:**
-     - If the seized collateral is BNB, it is converted to Wrapped BNB (wBNB) before sending it to the Protocol Share Reserve.
+     - If the seized collateral is BNB, it is converted to Wrapped BNB (wBNB) before sending it to the `ProtocolShareReserve` contract.
    - **Other VTokens:**
-     - For other VTokens, the underlying tokens are redeemed and transferred to the Protocol Share Reserve.
+     - For other VTokens, the underlying tokens are redeemed and transferred to the `ProtocolShareReserve` contract.

 ### Redemption Handling

 The Liquidator contract attempts to redeem the protocol's portion of the liquidation incentive in underlying tokens for the VTokens:

 1. **Successful Redemption:**
-   - If the redemption is successful, the underlying tokens are sent to the ProtocolShareReserve contract.
+   - If the redemption is successful, the underlying tokens are sent to the `ProtocolShareReserve` contract.

 2. **Failed Redemption:**
    - If the redemption fails due to insufficient liquidity or other reasons, the VTokens representing the pending redemption are added to a list for later processing.

 ### Pending Redemption Management

-Subsequent liquidation transactions leverage the list of pending redemptions:

-1. **Redemption Attempt:**
-   - During each liquidation, the Liquidator contract attempts to redeem pending VTokens for their underlying tokens.
+Subsequent liquidation transactions leverage the list of pending redemptions: during each liquidation, the Liquidator contract attempts to redeem pending VTokens for their underlying tokens, and send these underlying tokens to the `ProtocolShareReserve` contract.